-, and it can be contagious to humans; creating the need to eliminate it from our breeding population!
-Once introduced, eliminating Brucellosis is difficult and costly and testing any additions into our breeding kennel is necessary to prevent it.
+, and it can be contagious to humans, creating the need to eliminate it from our breeding population!
+Once introduced, eliminating Brucellosis is difficult and costly.
+Testing any additions into our breeding kennel is necessary to prevent it.

 Brucellosis is a tiny bacterium that causes reproductive disturbances and abortion.
-It is potentially contagious to humans, but is rare.
+It is potentially contagious to humans, but this is rare.
 Brucellosis causes a recurrent fever in humans.

-Often open females are first indication of Brucellosis and if you see discharge from the vulva at 30 days we rule out Brucellosis.
-Chronically infected females will build enough immunity to have a normal litter -- all including mom will be infected!
+Often open females are the first indication of Brucellosis.
+If you see discharge from the vulva at 30 days, we rule out Brucellosis.
+Chronically-infected females will build enough immunity to have a normal litter – all including mom will be infected!

-Abortion with Brucella canis occurs at 45-59 days pregnant.
-A vaginal discharge of highly contagious gray-green fluid will last 1-6 weeks.
+occurs at 45-59 days pregnant.
+A vaginal discharge of highly-contagious gray-green fluid will last 1-6 weeks.
 This is a major source of spreading the disease in the kennel!
 Other signs of B. canis

-Brucella lives inside cells of the urogenital track of females making it difficult to detect.
-In males it resides in the prostate and epididymis or both.
-At times, few organisms are circulating in the blood with chronically infected females and that causes difficulty in diagnosis on blood tests.
+Brucella lives inside cells of the urogenital track of females, making it difficult to detect.
+In males it resides in the prostate, epididymis or both.
+At times, few organisms are circulating in the blood with chronically-infected females, and this causes difficulty in diagnosis on blood tests.

 Vaginal swabs and serum can be cultured for Brucella.
 Cultures will not give false positives because once you grow it, you have the disease.
 It can have false negatives from having no organisms being shed in the sample, but fewer than the card test.

 is rarely ill.
-They will trigger a positive test but there has been cases where dogs were put on Tetracycline or other antibiotic for 3 weeks to get them to go negative and then sold.
-Antibiotic will eliminate bacteria from blood (not in the cells) and caused positive dogs on antibiotic to test negative for a short time - you purchase - later they re-activate and infect your kennel.
-That is why we do not like adult dog purchases, too much risk and you never sell your best dog!
+They will trigger a positive test, but there have been cases where dogs were put on Tetracycline or another antibiotic for 3 weeks to get them to test negative and then sold.
+Antibiotic will eliminate bacteria from blood (not in the cells) and cause positive dogs to test negative for a short time --> you purchase --> later they re-activate and infect your kennel.
+That is why we do not like adult dog purchases – too much risk and you never sell your best dog!

-If you add adult dogs test twice 60 days apart with PCR to be sure you did not get a negative on antibiotic.
-If they have been tested, confirm what test they used, get a copy for your files and never trust a test from the seller – do your own as the risk is too high.
+If you add adult dogs, test twice 60 days apart with PCR to be sure you did not get a negative on antibiotic.
+If they have been tested, confirm what test they used, get a copy for your files and never trust a test from the seller – do your own, as the risk is too high.

-There is no treatment to eliminate Brucella canis and elimination is difficult once it is introduced to your kennel.
-The new PCR test for all new additions to your kennel will help you in maintaining a Brucellosis free kennel!
+, and elimination is difficult once it is introduced to your kennel.
+The new PCR test for all new additions to your kennel will help you in maintaining a Brucellosis-free kennel!